Small, but with 80.000 visitors per year

 The motto, according to which the composer Simon O'Connor, now the museum curator, and the writer Trevor Withe, today director, the museum have established: as independent as possible and do not spend money.

 Help through the recession

-In the process, how many artists and designers on the island benefited from the recession.
-"The building on Stephens Green in Dublin's center belonged to the city and was empty at the time - we took it over two rooms and finally the whole building," says curator Simon, grinning.
+Like many artists and designers on the island, they benefited from the recession.
+“The building on Stephens Green in central Dublin belonged to the city and was empty at the time - we only took it over two rooms and then the whole building,” says curator Simon, grinning.

 This has also made the museum very well known - another secret of success of the two: Their network is very large, it reaches into important positions of the city.

-Therefore, Simon is also not afraid that the building could be taken away from him: "We involved the right people and the city understood that we are actually doing their job here, because Dublin did not have a city museum before," said the curator.
+Therefore, Simon is also not afraid that the building could be taken away from him again: “We involved the right people.
+And the city understood that we are actually doing our work here, because Dublin previously had no city museum, ”said the curator.